Profession: 8th US President

 - 1848-08-09 US Barnburners (anti-slavery) party merges with Free Soil Party nominating Martin Van Buren for president

-- 1989-01-04 George H. W. Bush is 1st Vice President since Martin Van Buren to declare himself President of the United States
+- 1989-01-04 George H. W. Bush is 1st sitting Vice President since Millard Filmore (in 1850) to declare himself President of the United States